Tremper Longman III, The Book of Ecclesiastes, 2nd ed. (NICOT)

 Much of the introduction is a chart summarizing the type, features, and associations of each psalm.

 The general introduction concludes with a summary of theological themes in the Psalms (54-66).
 As expected, the theology of the Psalter focuses on God (his names, descriptions, and character).
 Other themes include creation, salvation, evil, the afterlife, and the Messiah (including a three-page chart summarizing the messianic psalms).
 Under the heading of Anthropological Themes, Marlowe deals with the problem of hating one’s enemies.
 In many psalms, the opponent is the object of the psalmist’s hatred as he cries out to God for vengeance.
 This is followed by a second, related section on imprecations (curses) found in the psalms (specifically Psalm 137).
 Many Christians have a problem with hatred and curses on one’s enemies in worship literature, since this material seems to run counter to Leviticus 19:18 and the general teaching in the New Testament.
 More disturbing, it is often God who hates his enemies in the psalms.
 Marlowe draws a contrast between national Israel, which was used for military purposes to judge nations in the Old Testament, and the transnational church, which is never commissioned to wage war (65).
 This is a brief answer to a tough problem and may not satisfy everyone.
-What is more, is there is nothing here on how to preach and imprecatory Psalm (maybe the answers is “don’t preach those psalms”).
+What is more, there is nothing here on how to preach and imprecatory Psalms (maybe the answer is “don’t preach those psalms”).

 The commentary for each psalm begins with a summary of the exegetical idea, theological focus, and preaching idea for the song.
 These are single sentences summarizing the big idea of the song.
 This preaching summary concludes with two paragraphs of preaching pointers.

-The body of the commentary begins with a summary of the literary structure and themes followed by the exposition proper.
+The body of the commentary begins with a summary of the literary structure and themes, followed by the exposition proper.
 Although there are a few brief notes on the potential historical context for some of these psalms, Marlowe is not interested in the Sitz im Leben for these psalms (which is less important for Wisdom Psalms than other forms).

 The commentary proceeds verse by verse, although for longer psalms, groups of verses are treated together.
 Almost every verse of Psalm 119 has a brief comment!
 Transliterated Hebrew appears throughout the commentary.
 Marlowe only occasionally refers to secondary literature.
 Sometimes he compares major English translations, but there is little comment on Hebrew syntax in the commentary.
 Marlowe occasionally mentions variants from the MT.
 Following the exegesis of the Psalm is a short theological focus summarizing the Psalm, often with a larger canonical interest.

 For the preaching and teaching strategies, Savelle begins an exegetical and theological synthesis (a summary of the exegesis provided above).
-He then provides a preaching idea, a one sentence big idea (following Haddon Robinson).
-Under the heading of contemporary connections, he briefly answers questions like “what does it mean?”
+He then provides a preaching idea, a one-sentence big idea (following Haddon Robinson).
+Under the heading of contemporary connections, he briefly answers questions like “What does it mean?”
 “Is it true?”
 And “Now what?
-Under this heading, there are usually several action points which exhort the reader to apply the material from the Psalm to their lives.
+Under this heading, there are usually several action points that exhort the reader to apply the material from the Psalm to their lives.
 Under the heading of “Creativity in Presentation,” Savelle makes several suggestions on how to illustrate preaching points from contemporary culture.
 These sections may include references to history or recent events, but often to pop culture (Stephen Colbert and Jay Leno) and often popular music (from Ed Sheeran to Shane & Shane; even Leonard Cohen makes an appearance).

 NB: Thanks to Kregel for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.